Outer diameter: 14.9 cm (5 7/8 in.); Overall: 19.8 cm (7 13/16 in.)

 Gift of John L. Severance 1921.650

-In order to transfer liquid safely without spilling, the mouth of this vessel is small, placed in the middle.
+In order to transfer liquid safely without spilling, the mouth of this vessel is small and placed in the middle.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.